-Pre-Service BA - Teaching Qualification in Further Education (TQFE)
+BA Teaching Qualification for Further Education (TQFE) - pre-service

 Do you want to be a lecturer in further education?
-We’re one of just two Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education.
+We’re one of just three Scottish Universities endorsed by the Scottish Government to offer a Teaching Qualification in Further Education.
 This course is available to students domiciled in Scotland.

 Do you want to become a lecturer in further education?
 If so, this is the qualification you need.
 Our pre-service Teaching Qualification in Further Education (TQFE) is a unique course that we tailor specifically to students who aspire to a career in the FE sector.

-We’re one of just two Scottish Universities who are endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE).
-It’s validated by the General Teaching Council of Scotland (GTCS) and you can register with them when you graduate.
+We’re one of just three Scottish Universities who are endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE).
+It’s accredited by the General Teaching Council of Scotland (GTCS) and you can register with them when you graduate.
 We’re also guided and informed by a Programme Advisory Group made up of colleagues from further education colleges.

 It’s a qualification that will ensure you have the best start to a career in further education.
 As a pre-service student, you may have other teaching experience but wish to gain the TQFE qualification to work in the further education sector.